• News

 When you do start making your various holiday journeys this year to celebrate the season with friends, family, and other loved ones, be sure to wear your seatbelts (as required by Michigan state law), put your cell phone in a place where you won’t be tempted to respond to text messages (or to pick it up at all while driving, which would also be against state law), and have a winter highway safety kit tucked away in the trunk to be prepared for any emergencies that might arise while you’re on the road.

-Just last week we itemized several other important safety steps you can take to protect yourself and your passengers at this time of year.
+We’ve itemized several other important safety steps you can take to protect yourself and your passengers at this time of year.
 Along with those useful tips, among the other best pieces of advice we you’ll consider are the following:

 Reduce your speed whenever driving on slippery surfaces to allow yourself time to compensate for slower braking and the possibility of skidding on turns.
 Check your tire treads for wear and replace worn tires if needed; use snow tires or chains if you find yourself in an area where heavy snowfall is frequent, but remember that studded snow tires are effectively prohibited in Michigan.
 Be especially cautious when traveling alongside or behind snow plows.
 For more timely winter driving tips, the Michigan State Police have assembled this helpful web page which we urge you to check out when you have a spare moment.